What if I want a different retirement outcome?

-But if you decide to change how you want to take your benefits, you’ll probably need to review your fund at the same time.
+If you decide to change how you want to take your benefits, you’ll probably need to review your investment fund at the same time.

 Why would I have to switch funds?

-Because, when you get close to retirement (usually within seven years), your fund will automatically start moving into investments better suited to the outcome it’s targeting.
-So, for instance, a lifestyle fund that is targeting an annuity outcome will move into long gilts and cash as you get close to retirement.
+When you get close to retirement (usually within seven years), your fund will automatically start moving into investments better suited to the outcome it’s targeting.
+So for instance, a lifestyle fund that is targeting an annuity outcome will move into long gilts and cash as you get close to retirement.

 Long gilts are UK government bonds with maturity dates of 15 years or longer.
 They're essentially a loan to the UK government in exchange for interest.
 At the end of the loan period, investors get back the original loan amount.
 They're considered relatively safe simply because they're backed by the government, but because they're traded in the markets they can still go up and down in value.